It’s no secret that many Singaporeans are stressed and overworked.

 While you should be finishing your tasks for the day on time, there could be a problem when working overtime (OT) in your company is the norm.

-Most office jobs require you to work from 9am to 6pm, but when you find yourself always being overloaded with tasks and your colleagues are also ending work at obscene hours (1 am anyone?), this could be a huge red flag.
+Most office jobs require you to work from 9am to 6pm, but when you are overloaded with tasks and your colleagues end work at obscene hours (1 am, anyone?), this could be a huge red flag.

 In some companies, leaving your work before your boss can also be frowned upon.